 Blaeu's maps were very popular, to the extent that they were pirated in Italy and France.
-This edition of Blaeu's maps was engraved by Pietro Todeschi in Bologna in the early 1670s and published in 1673, probably by Giuseppe Longhi (Schilder).
+This edition of Blaeu's maps was first engraved by Pietro Todeschi in Bologna in the early 1670s and published in 1673, probably by Giuseppe Longhi (Schilder).
+The current examples appear to be unrecorded, possibly later, issues, with "auct.
+G.I.
+Blaeu" included within the title cartouches.
 Very little is known about Todeschi, but he is known to have re-engraved several maps of Dutch cartographers; Longhi is known to have published a wall map of Italy so would have had the resources to publish the Blaeus.